-Pestifera, Art Contemporary Museum - Rivoli - 26 June to 25 September 2020 -
+Pestifera, Museum of Contemporary Art- Rivoli - June 26th – September 25th - 2020 -

 The film program investigates the representation of pandemics through the art of cinema.
 Reflecting on the meaning of an exhibition that explores the themes of moral and physical contagion, the artist and director Irene Dionisio declares, "The systematic exploitation of the planet has been transformed, through a predicted and predictable zoonosis, into the scourge of the 21st century.
-Humanity, especially on its way, after a long and forced captivity, was faced with a banal certainty, that of its own finitude.
+Humanity, especially during this journey, after a long and forced captivity, was faced with a banal certainty, that of its own finitude.

-Lovers Film Festival - Turin LGBTQI Visions - 32th, 33th, 34th editions -
+Lovers Film Festival - Turin LGBTQI Visions - 32nd, 33nd, 34nd editions -

-The first gay cinema festival in Italy, amongst the most important ones at international level, "Lovers" , recounts different and multi-faceted sexual geographies, but also its care and its profound love for cinema and the LGBTQI community itself.
+The first gay cinema festival in Italy, amongst the most important ones at international level, "Lovers" , recounts different and multi-faceted sexual geographies, but it also shows its care and its profound love for cinema and the LGBTQI community itself.

 LaComune - Cinematographic Observatory on Contemporaneity